Panacea2005/N.OVA/README.md

 ---

 > Web3 identity doesn’t end with what you hold — it begins with what you become.
-NOVA brings meaning to your wallet.
+N.OVA brings meaning to your wallet.